The Smiths

-In 1986, the Smiths briefly expanded to a five-piece with the addition of guitarist Craig Gannon, but internal tensions eventually led to their breakup the following year.
-The split was followed by heavily publicized lawsuits over royalties, and the band members have consistently rejected numerous offers to reunite in the years since.
-Bassist Andy Rourke died in 2023.
+In 1986, the Smiths briefly expanded to a five-piece with the addition of the guitarist Craig Gannon, before returning to their original four-member lineup.
+Internal tensions, particularly between Morrissey and Marr, contributed to the band's breakup in 1987.
+The split was followed by widely publicised legal disputes over royalties involving the band members.
+Morrissey and Marr subsequently pursued successful solo careers.
+Despite repeated speculation, the band members have rejected multiple offers to reunite.
+Rourke died in 2023.